 When Stacy and her team in Mississippi start passing out the popcorn, sometimes new employees start to ask, “What is this for?“.

-“And we simply say, ‘Just to say thank you!‘ The genuine smile they give is very rewarding.
+“And we simply say, ‘Just to say thank you!‘ The genuine smile the employees give is very rewarding.”, she explains.

-“It does the most simplest but yet the most important thing and that is showing them we care!
-We believe they are people and not just robots.
+“It does the most simple but yet the most important thing.
+And that is showing employees we care!
+We believe they are people and not just robots.”

-Related: Are workers 10% happier cause it’s Friday?
+Related: Are employees 10% happier cause it’s Friday?
 Or is it the Waffle Fridays?